The Only Homemade Hummingbird Nectar Recipe You Need

 How Often Should You Change Hummingbird Nectar?

-You can avoid mold by filling feeders only halfway and cleaning them before each refill.
+You can avoid moldy hummingbird nectar by filling feeders only halfway and cleaning them before each refill.
 With the typical 4:1 ratio of water to sugar, a ruby-throated hummingbird probably won’t drink more than about 2 fluid ounces per day.
-Placing your feeders in the shade will help to keep hummingbird nectar from spoiling too quickly.
+Foil territorial nectar hogs by putting up several hummingbird feeders out of sight from one another.
+Placing your feeders in the shade will help to keep your homemade nectar from spoiling too quickly.
 Change out the mixture every three to five days—and more frequently on hot days.
+If feeders are empty, the birds will look for food elsewhere.

 Plant Nectar Flowers for Hummingbirds